dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 nfs.disable: on
 ```

-&#8680; Using the full path of the brick we cross-check in heketi's topology on which device it is based on:
+&#8680; Using the full path of `Brick3` we cross-check with heketi's topology on which device it is based on:

     heketi-cli topology info | grep -B2 '/var/lib/heketi/mounts/vg_62cbae7a3f6faac38a551a614419cca3/brick_a6c92b6a07983e9b8386871f5b82497f/brick'